 - To apply for child support in Florida, you'll need to visit your local child support office in person.

-- Alternatively, you can contact your local Office of Child Support Enforcement by phone and request that a child support application be mailed to you.
+- Alternatively, you can contact your local Office of Child Support Enforcement by phone and request that a child support application is mailed to you.

 How Do I Find My Local Child Support Agency in the State of Florida?